nickytonline/www.nickyt.co/src/pages/uses.md

 - [Bartender](https://www.macbartender.com) - For managing your menu bar.
 I used to use [Vanilla](https://matthewpalmer.net/vanilla/), but with the notch in newer MacBook Pros, Bartender made the menubar more usable when dealing with lots of menubar icons.
 - [Rocket](https://matthewpalmer.net/rocket/) - Emojis, emojis
 - [Raycast](https://raycast.com) - Workflows, snippets, MacOS spotlight on steroids.
-I was previously using [Alfred](https://www.alfredapp.com/), another amazing Spotlight alternative.
+I previously used [Alfred](https://www.alfredapp.com/), another amazing Spotlight alternative.
 - [Amphetamine](https://apps.apple.com/us/app/amphetamine/id937984704?mt=12) - Prevent your Mac from going to sleep
 - [f.lux](https://justgetflux.com/) - Be kind to your eyeballs
 - [Fork](https://git-fork.com/) - A great git GUI